Did you recently see a mystery PURPLE bird in Texas?

 - Females look completely different, as they are smaller with a pale brown breast and dark brown upperparts.

-When they are in the vicinity, it’s easy to identify and see these loud purplish blackbirds in Texas!
+When they are in the vicinity, it’s easy to identify and see these loud purplish blackbirds in eastern coastal Texas!
 Naturally, look for them in coastal salt marshes.
 But the easiest place to see them is around people, as Boat-tailed Grackles are not shy!

 They readily take advantage of humans for food and protection from predators.
 For example, when our family visits Disney World, I see them in large numbers, hanging out around busy food areas looking to scavenge leftover popcorn, pretzels, and french fries.